-Commitments for acquisition and construction of capital assets, and purchase of materials and supplies were \$146.8 million and \$140.4 million as of June 30, 2014 and 2013, respectively.
-Significant amounts were committed for the following: TBIT improvements, elevator and escalator system upgrade, central utility plant replacement, information technology network expansion, and noise mitigation projects.
+Commitments for acquisition and construction of capital assets, and purchase of materials and supplies were \$127.7 million and \$146.8 million as of June 30, 2015 and 2014, respectively.
+Significant amounts were committed for terminals and facilities, airfield and runways, and noise mitigation program.